DREAM-ODA-OS/rasdaman-import/import/dream/README.md

 Summary
 =======
-Scripts that fitting rasdaman into the ODA-OS ingestion work-flow in DREAM.
+Scripts that fit rasdaman into the ODA-OS ingestion work-flow in DREAM.

 Usage
 =====